-The Victorian Industry Participation Policy (VIPP), in operation since 2001, aims to boost employment and business growth in Victoria by encouraging contractors for major projects to maximise use of local suppliers, while still delivering value for money.
+The Victorian Industry Participation Policy (VIPP), in operation since 2001, aims to boost employment and business growth in Victoria by encouraging contractors for major projects to maximize use of local suppliers, while still delivering value for money.
 The VIPP applies to all state government procurements and projects where values exceed \$3 million and have their primary impact in metropolitan Melbourne, and those over \$1 million that have their primary impact in regional Victoria.

-The Victorian Industry Participation Policy Act 2003 requires public bodies to report on their compliance with this policy.

-In the reporting period my office had no procurements or projects to which the policy applied.
+The VIPP Act requires public bodies to report on their compliance with this policy.
+In 2011-12 my office had no procurements or projects to which the policy applied.